 Older Ubuntu versions may not support the

 timedatectl command.
-Find out how to get the Ubuntu version.
+Find out how to check the Ubuntu version.

-You can still display and adjust system time setting from a command line by using the commands listed below:
+There are alternative commands to display and adjust system time setting from a command line.
+Use the commands listed below:

 - Change the date of the operating system by typing:

-- Display the time kept by the hardware clock (RTC) by using any of the following commands:
+- Display the time kept by the hardware clock (RTC) with any of the following commands:

 sudo hwclock -r